w3f/polkadot-spec/docs/sect-finality.md

 A **light client** is an abstract entity in a remote network such as Ethereum.
 It can be a node or a smart contract with the intent of requesting finality proofs from the Polkadot network.
 A light client reads the witness data ([Definition -def-num-ref-](sect-finality#defn-beefy-witness-data) from the chain, then requests the signatures directly from the relayer in order to verify those.

-The light client is expected to know who the validators are and has access to their public keys.

 :::
 ###### Definition -def-num- Relayer {#defn-beefy-relayer}
 :::definition

 A **relayer** (or "prover") is an abstract entity which takes finality proofs from the Polkadot network and makes those available to the light clients.
 Inherently, the relayer tries to convince the light clients that the finality proofs have been voted for by the Polkadot relay chain validators.
-The relayer operates offchain and can for example be a node or a collection of nodes.
+The relayer operates off-chain and can for example be a node or a collection of nodes.

 :::
 ### -sec-num- Voting on Statements {#id-voting-on-statements}

-The Polkadot Host signs a statement ([Definition -def-num-ref-](sect-finality#defn-beefy-statement)) and gossips it as part of a vote ([Definition -def-num-ref-](chap-networking#defn-msg-beefy-gossip)) to its peers on every new, finalized block.
+The Polkadot Host signs a statement ([Definition -def-num-ref-](sect-finality#defn-beefy-statement)) and gossips it as part of a vote ([Definition -def-num-ref-](chap-networking#defn-msg-beefy-gossip)) to its peers on every new finalized block.
 The Polkadot Host uses ECDSA for signing the statement, since Ethereum has better compatibility for it compared to SR25519 or ED25519.

 ### -sec-num- Committing Witnesses {#sect-beefy-committing-witnesses}